nathsimpson/nathansimpson.design/src/markdown/bucketList.md

 - ~~Become a web designer/developer~~ 👨🏻‍💻
 - Drop my _junior_ title 🍼
 - ~~Do work for a large national/international company~~ 🏢
+- Lead a project
+- Be a Mentor

 ## Hobbies